kdavidmoore/coffee-site/README.md

 # Coffee Site

-Wireframe for a marketing site using Express, Node.js, Jade, and Pure.css.
+Wireframe for a marketing site using Express, Node.js, Jade, and Bootstrap.

 ## Features
-* All the features
+* View marketing page
+* Register as a new user

 ## TODO
-* Finish layout
 * Add AngularJS front-end